German tourist dances at festival before Hamas kidnap her

 00:28

-German tourist dances at Israeli festival moments before Hamas parade body through streets
+Tragic German tourist whose body was paraded by Hamas filmed dancing at Israeli festival before abduction

-A young tattoo artist from Germany has been identified as the woman whose naked body was paraded through the streets of Gaza by Hamas militants on Saturday.
+A young tattoo artist from Germany has been identified as the woman whose semi-naked body was paraded through the streets of Gaza by Hamas militants on Saturday.

 In footage shared on Instagram, Shani Louk, 23, was seen dancing at the Supernova music festival, before it was overrun by Hamas gunmen.